E major chord

 E major chord for piano (including E/G# and E/B inversions) presented by keyboard diagrams.

 Explanation: The regular E chord is a triad, meaning that it consists of three notes.
-On the picture of the keyboard, you can see the three notes of the E chord marked in red color.
+In the image of the keyboard, you can see the three notes of the E chord marked in red color.

 Theory: The E major chord is constructed with a rootThe lowest note in the chord, a major thirdAn interval consisting of four semitones, the 3rd scale degree and a perfect fifthAn interval consisting of seven semitones, the 5th scale degree.